 Can I receive the grant more than once?

 How will I know if my application was received?

-You will receive a letter or email from the Ohio Department of Veterans Services, MIRF Program.
+You will receive a letter in the mail or an email from the Ohio Department of Veterans Services, MIRF Program.

 How much money will I receive from the grant?

 Are grant amounts based on the income of the applicant?

 No. You will not need to report this on your state or federal income tax return.

 I no longer live in Ohio, but I was an Ohio resident at the time of my injury.

 Can I still apply for a grant?